top of page

 Mapping User Journeys to Identify Pain Points and Plan Development

-To gain insight into current pain points and identify opportunities for improvements at various touchpoints, I developed several key artifacts, including user journey maps which were crucial for stakeholder discussions and alignment.
+To gain insight into current pain points and identify opportunities for improvements at various touchpoints, I developed several key artifacts, including user journey maps which were crucial for facilitating stakeholder discussions and achieving alignment.

-• Ability to break the work into phases, from an initial MVP stage to more expansive follow-up development.
+• Clearer prioritization by breaking the work into phases, from quick wins to more involved follow-up efforts.

-• Defining project scope and developing a detailed product brief.
+• Alignment on scope and priorities, resulting in a clear roadmap and product brief.

 CQ Journey Map